Newark Northgate railway station: Newark Flat Crossing

 The station is just south of the Newark Flat Crossing, one of the few remaining flat railway crossings in the UK.
 The East Coast Main Line is crossed by the Nottingham-Lincoln line.
 Trains on the East Coast Main Line not calling at Newark Northgate have to slow from 125 mph to 100 mph at the crossing.
 There are plans to grade-separate the crossing by providing a flyover for east–west services, with a shallow enough gradient to accommodate freight trains.
 A key geographical constraint on the construction of a flyover will be the proximity of the site to the River Trent and the A1 trunk road.
 The benefits of a flyover would include higher capacity on both the East Coast Main Line and the Nottingham-Lincoln line, for both passengers and freight; journey time improvements; and a more reliable timetable.
 Network Rail's final Route Utilisation Strategy for the East Midlands estimated that a flyover would have a benefit:cost ratio of 1.4, with further benefits which could not be taken account of in the standard project appraisal procedures.
 The RUS recommended that the provision of a flyover at Newark was further developed in Control Period 4 (2009–2014) to refine the infrastructure costs and potential benefits, with the possibility of constructing it in Control Period 5 (2014–2019).

 Services

 The station has 3 platforms and is served by trains operated by London North Eastern Railway and East Midlands Railway.
-Platforms 1 and 2 serve intercity trains to London, Newcastle and Edinburgh with platform 3 serving trains to Lincoln.
+Platform 1 serves intercity trains to Doncaster, York, Leeds, Hull, Newcastle, Edinburgh and Glasgow, platform 2 to Peterborough and London, and platform 3 to Lincoln and London.

 The typical off-peak service in trains per hour is: